powerful call to action phrases

 By far, the primo location for a call-to-action will always be over the fold.

-If you’re unfamiliar, “above the fold” is an old newspaper term that refers to the content you can see without having to unfold the newspaper.
+If you’re unfamiliar with it, “Above the fold” is an old newspaper term that refers to the content you can see without having to unfold the newspaper.
 Yes, the content was literally above the fold.

 Today, it refers to the content you can see on a website without having to scroll.

-Okay, so where on the top of the page specifically should you put the CTA?
+Okay, so where on the top of the page specifically should your CTA placement be?
 Well, evidence suggests that in the Western world, readers will follow a Z-shaped pattern when reading content.

 That suggests that placing the button on the right side of the page may perform well.

-However, what really matters is that the button is uncluttered.
-If you have several other page elements on the top right of the page, it’s perfectly fine to move the CTA button to the top center or top left.
+However, what matters is that the button needs to be more clear.
+If you have several other page elements on the top right, it’s perfectly fine to move the CTA button to the top center or top left.

 The second-best location for a CTA button is in the center of the page.
-More than likely, the button will reappear here rather than appear in this spot initially.
+The button will likely reappear here rather than appear in this spot initially.

 Rather than repeat the same CTA as users saw above the fold, you can create a secondary button that still redirects to the same content but uses different verbiage and colors.